 Why do you charge so much less for higher quantities?

-It takes a long time to set up the press for a job.
+There is a lot of overhead involved in setting up for a print job.
 Even after doing the graphic design and typesetting, it takes time to get the press inked up and adjusted for good registration and a good print.
-(This is called "makeready" and needs to be done differently for every print run.)
 Once the press is set up, it makes sense to just print and print and print instead of printing a few and stopping to set the press up again for the next job.

 My question isn't answered.
 What do I do next?